webpack-contrib/terser-webpack-plugin/README.md

 #### `RegExp`

-All comments that match the given expression will be extracted to the separate file.
+All comments that match the given expression will be extracted to a separate file.

 **webpack.config.js**